 The Office of Research Compliance is responsible for providing oversight, educational resources, and monitoring compliance with this plan.
 ORC will perform routine audits of training records to help ensure institutional compliance with the RCR requirements.
 The Director of the ORC is charged with overseeing compliance with the RCR training requirement.

 Consequences of Non-compliance

-Adherence to this plan is a specific condition of the NSF award.
-Failure to comply may result in sanctions imposed by USC, such as restricting access to grant funds, or revocation of the award by the sponsoring agency.
+Failure to comply with RCR standards may result in sanctions imposed by USC, such as restricting access to grant funds, or revocation of the award by the sponsoring agency.